weicheng112/assignment7/README.md

 <Updated Dec 22>
 finally fix the xml problem!!! we should make sure that the inputStream need to be xml format.
-I created a new test(RestExampleTest) amd noticed that if I didn't make "hardcode" format like: &fmt=xml in the end of the url.
+I created a new test(RestExampleTest101) amd noticed that if I didn't make "hardcode" format like: &fmt=xml in the end of the url.
 The inputStream would become json format randomly.
 That's the reason why the problem:
 [Fatal Error] :1:1: Content is not allowed in prolog.
 XML parsing errororg.xml.sax.SAXParseException; lineNumber: 1; columnNumber: 1; Content is not allowed in prolog.
 appear randomly.....